A Comprehensive Survey on Deep Graph Representation Learning: Recommender Systems

 where $\textbf{q},\ W_1,\ W_2$ are trainable matrices.

 Some methods focus on exploiting information from multiple graph structures.
-A common practice is contrastive learning, which maximize the mutual information between hidden representations from several views.
+A common practice is contrastive learning, which maximizes the mutual information between hidden representations from several views.
 HCCF leverage InfoNCE loss as the estimator of mutual information, given a pair of representation $z_{i},\Gamma_{i}$ for node $i$, controlled by temperature parameter $\tau$:

-Besides InfoNCE, there exists several other ways to combine node representations from different views.
-For instance, MBHT applies attention mechanism to fuse multiple semantics, DisenPOI adapt bayesian personalized ranking loss (BPR) \cite{rendle2012bpr} as a soft estimator for contrastive learning, and KBGNN applies pair-wise similarities to ensure the consistency from two views.
+Besides InfoNCE, there exist several other ways to combine node representations from different views.
+For instance, MBHT applies an attention mechanism to fuse multiple semantics, DisenPOI adapts bayesian personalized ranking loss (BPR) \citep{rendle2012bpr} as a soft estimator for contrastive learning, and KBGNN applies pair-wise similarities to ensure the consistency from two views.